Vladislav-Burhovetskiy/photoland/README.md

     - if the user is not logged in, he will see a modal window about the need to log in before ordering;
     - you can also increase and decrease the quantity of the product, see the total amount of one product, delete the product or go to the detailed information of this product;
     - the total amount of goods is displayed on the cart icon;
+    - all information about products in the cart is stored in LocalStorage;

 6. Page 404 for non-existent routes:
     - one 404 page implemented in project routes;